 This is where students can put the new vocabulary they learnt in the story and their imagination into action!
 Throughout the novel, ask students to create a range of pieces of writing across different text types.
 Other James and the Giant Peach writing activities include: James’ diary when he first discovers the Giant Peach, How does he feel?
 What is he thinking?
 What are his hopes?
 Another piece of imaginative writing is to ask your students to invent the way the Cloud-Men create a particular type of weather.
 You could give the students a weather or ask them to choose their own.
 As well as fiction writing, there are many opportunities for non-fiction writing such as a newspaper article of the peach arriving in New York, instructions on how to travel to New York or ask your students to write their own weather report.

 James and the Giant Peach Vocabulary

 Throughout the story, many of the characters sing songs containing rhyming couplets.
 A great activity is to take some of these words and ask your students to think of as many words that rhyme with these words as they can.
-This is great way to look at spelling patterns also.
+This is a great way to look at spelling patterns also.
 Also ask students to research new words they come across and write their own definitions.

 Cross Curricular James and the Giant Peach Activities

 There are lots of science activities you could base around James and the Giant Peach.
 These could could include a floating and sinking science experiment, investigating the life cycle of a peach tree or creating a bug fact file.

 You can find all the activities mentioned in this post in my James and the Giant Peach Novel Study to save you hours of time.
 The unit includes full teaching instructions and ideas for implementing the activities.
-Also included are worksheets on character, setting, vocabulary work, reading activities and summarizing.
+Also included are pdf worksheets on character, setting, vocabulary work, reading activities and summarizing.

 It includes James and the Giant Peach chapter questions to assess your students’ understanding of the novel.

-You can grab James and the Giant Peach Novel Study here!
+Grab your James and the Giant Peach Novel Study today!